guptaNswati/cloned_team01-project01/README.md

    - The target icon object.

 src/update/Update.java
    - An update object contains all dynamic graphical elements.
    - It contains a paintComponent method necessary for GUI.
    - The run method updates physical coordinates and GUI elements.

 resources/planets
-   -Pictures of all planets and the sun
+   - Pictures of all planets and the sun

 resources/info.xml
-   -Data about each planet that's displayed in game.
+   - Data about each planet that's displayed in game.

 resources/Run.jpg
-   -Screenshot of opening screen
+   - Screenshot of opening screen

 resources/Screen\ Recording.mp4
-   -Video recording of gameplay
+   - Video recording of gameplay

 resources/Target.png
-   -Picture of target markers that circle target planet (for landing).
+   - Picture of target markers that circle target planet (for landing).

 resources/UML\ Diagram.png
-   -UML Diagram of significant classes of Planet Hopper.
+   - UML Diagram of significant classes of Planet Hopper.

 image/PlanetHopper.jpg
-   -Picture of Planet Hopper prototype.
+   - Picture of Planet Hopper prototype.

 Project1Proposal.md
-   -Project proposal of Planet Hopper
+   - Project proposal of Planet Hopper

 README.md
-   -Overview of all submitted files.
+   - Overview of all submitted files.